Dr. Brian Moore CEO

 Andy has served as Director of Performance and Rehabilitation at the New York Knicks, Director of Medicine and Performance at New York City FC, and Head Physiotherapist at Manchester City FC.
 A former professional football player, he holds a Doctorate in Physical Therapy and is the founder of Innovative Performance.

 Dr. Ara Suppiah Sports Medicine Physician

 Dr Ara Suppiah is a Sports Medicine Physician and provides clinical support where needed.
 Trained in Sports Medicine and Emergency Medicine, he has spent more than 20 years practicing medicine and working with elite athletes around the world.
 A global leader in the field of High Performance Medicine, Ara was the official team physician for the 2016 USA Ryder Cup Team and is a highly sought after sports physician on the PGA and LPGA Tours.
 He is the pioneer and founder of Functional Sports Medicine.
 He is also the Chief Medical Analyst on NBC’s Golf Channel and a regular contributor to Golf Digest.

 Georgie Bruinvels is a Sports and Exercise Physiologist and Research Scientist at Orreco.
 She manages Orreco’s redox homeostasis testing at client sites, analyses blood biomarker data, and leads the science behind our FitrWoman™ application.
-Georgie has worked with multiple elite athletes, published several peer-reviewed papers, and is completing her PhD on iron status in the female athlete at University College London.
+Georgie holds a PhD from University College London and has published widely on the female athlete, iron deficiency and the menstrual cycle.